Jaramillo says she won't run again

 “This has been an incredible ride,” Jaramillo said in a phone interview with the Gazette-Times.
 “It’s been the job of my life.”

-Jaramillo, who will turn 80 in April, was first elected to the three-member Board of Commissioners in 2000.
+Jaramillo, who will turn 80 in April, was first elected to the Benton County Board of Commissioners in 2000.
+Her decision not to run again opens up the field for this year’s county commissioner races, when two of the board’s three seats will be decided by the voters.

+The primary election will conclude on May 19, and the general election is set for Nov.
+3.

+Commissioner Xan Augerot, who is seeking a second term in Position 2, has filed to run in the Democratic primary.
+On Friday, Corvallis City Councilor Nancy Wyse became the first candidate to announce plans to seek the Position 3 seat being vacated by Jaramillo, filing to run in the Democratic primary.